sfloyd5/introduction-to-computer-science/lesson_14.md

 #### Content - Translation of design specifications into source code

-The tasks below ask you to create programs based on certain specifications (fire breathing dragon, a sprite that runs from the dragon, etc).
+The tasks ask you to create programs based on certain specifications (fire breathing dragon, a sprite that runs from the dragon, etc).
 When you write a SNAP script you are writing something called source code.
 All computer programs have source code, this is the programming code that provides the instructions for the computer to execute.

 Throughout the course, pay close attention to the design specifications and take note of how you translate these specifications into source code.